-Retaliation after filing a complaint against your employer
+Retaliation after filing a charge against your employer

-You have the right to join or not join with coworkers.
+You have the right to join with coworkers to address conditions at work.

-If you believe your rights have been violated by your employer or union, you should contact the National Labor Relations Board (NLRB) as soon as possible.
+If you believe your rights have been violated by your employer, you should contact the National Labor Relations Board (NLRB) as soon as possible.
 You will be able to speak with an NLRB agent and ask about possible violations.
-Your employer, union, or others won’t be told about your inquiries.
-If you choose, you may file an unfair labor practice charge saying that your employer or union violated your rights, or the rights of other workers.
+Your employer won’t be told about your inquiries.
+If you choose, you may file an unfair labor practice charge saying that your employer violated your rights, or the rights of other workers.
+An organization or friend/relative can also file a charge on your behalf.
 There is no cost to file an unfair labor practice charge, and you don’t need a lawyer.
-At this point, a copy of the charge will be sent to your employer or union.
+After a charge is filed, a copy of the charge is sent to the employer.

 It is illegal for your employer to retaliate against you for filing charges or participating in an NLRB investigation or proceeding.
 Your employer may not discharge or otherwise discriminate against you for: